 St Catharine’s is a medium-sized college, advantageously located in the centre of Cambridge, a few minutes from the lecture theatres and laboratories of the main teaching departments.
 We admit eleven students each year to study medicine, which we believe is an optimum number to achieve a critical mass of students, balanced by the need for personal contact with supervisors and directors of studies.
 In choosing St Catharine’s, you will join a vibrant community of over 60 clinical and pre-clinical medical students spanning the six years of training.

-Overall progress in Part 1A is continually monitored by the first year director of studies, Dr Stefan Marciniak, and is formally assessed at the beginning of the Lent term by mock exams held by St Catharine’s.
+Overall progress in Part 1A is continually monitored by the first year director of studies, Prof Stefan Marciniak, and is formally assessed at the beginning of the Lent term by mock exams held by St Catharine’s.
 In this way, we aim to ensure that students are made aware of their own strengths and can focus on any areas requiring development.
 In Part 1B, Dr Anthony Davenport takes on the role of director of studies, as does Dr Jeff Dalley during Part 2.
 During their time in clinical medicine, Prof Nick Morrell will then ensure that St Catharine’s students remain fully supported by the college and become the very best doctors they can be.

 The medical and veterinary students at St Catharine's have their own vibrant medical society - Catz MedSoc - that organises additional social and educational events for students.